rawatpradeep038-dot/60-days-60-projets/README.md

 > "First, solve the problem.
 Then, write the code." - John Johnson

+> "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." - Aristotle

 **My Mantra:** *One day at a time.
 One project at a time.
 One skill at a time.* 💪

 ---